EnsiyehRaoufi/DPO-Warehouse/README.md

 - `ask.py` - live demo: `python ask.py "any active stockouts?"` - actually
   routes a raw question and answers it, no pre-known intent
 - `compare_models.py` - zero-shot comparison of candidate base models
-  BEFORE committing to one for DPO training (see "picking a base model" below)
+  BEFORE committing to one for DPO training (see "Running the Pipelines" above)
 - `data/warehouse_sample.jsonl` - a 210-row real subset
   (pulled straight from the actual CSVs, with coverage of every issue type and all 3 warehouse levels).